LegoTypes/ha-synthetic-sensors/docs/Dev/architecture_overview.md

 entity references rather than resolved values.
 All formula artifacts (main sensor formulas, computed variables, and attributes) share the same pipeline via a core evaluation service.
 Phase 4 serves as the single consolidation point for all alternate state processing, eliminating duplicate logic across phases.

+### AST Binding Plans and Lazy Context Population

+To maximize performance without changing the orchestrator, the system leverages the AST service to precompute lightweight per-formula "binding plans" and uses lazy, minimal context population at runtime:

+- **Binding Plan (per formula)**: A compact structure extracted from `FormulaASTAnalysisService` that contains:
+  - Referenced names (variables, entity references, special tokens like `state`)
+  - Function kinds used (e.g., `metadata()`, datetime/duration helpers, collection functions)
+  - Resolution strategy per name: HA state lookup, data-provider, constant/literal, or computed reference
+- **Lazy Resolution**: The evaluation context creates `ReferenceValue` entries only for names that the current formula requires and resolves values on first access by the handler/evaluator.
+Resolved values are memoized for the remainder of the cycle.
+- **Object Reuse**: Per-sensor small objects (like `ReferenceValue` shells for stable names) can be pooled and only `.value` replaced each cycle to reduce Python object churn.
+- **Batch Lookups**: The plan enables grouping related HA lookups during a cycle to lower per-entity access overhead.
+- **Collections**: Collection functions are handled by a dedicated path.
+The AST plan captures their presence and normalized query keys; expansion remains runtime-driven with focused caching and targeted invalidation.

+This approach preserves Option C dynamic discovery (runtime listener updates), avoids pre-allocating unused variables, and keeps the five-phase pipeline intact while reducing per-cycle work.

 ## Formula Evaluation Order by Artifact Type